jqsheng94/Stochastic-Process-and-Random-Walk/README.md

 # Stochastic-Process-and-Random-Walk

-Let's start with an simple exmple of a discrete-time ramdom walk in which the length of each step is 1.
-The walker is initially at an coordinates (0, 0) which is the center of the circle.
-The stochastic process stops once the walker escape from the circle with redius of 10.
+Let's start with an simple example of a discrete-time random walk in which the length of each step is 1.
+The walker is initially at the coordinates (0, 0) which is the center of the circle.
+The stochastic process stops once the walker escape from the circle with a radius of 10.

-At each position, the walker can move toward four directions with uniformly distributed probability.
+At each position, the walker can move towards four directions with uniformly distributed probability.
 Turn North, turn South, turn East and turn West.
 The probability of each direction is shown below:

 ``` Python
 # Probability of each direction